 - the company has a genuine off-setting claim against the creditor; and/or

-- the Demand is defective and will cause substantial injustice if not set aside
+- the statutory demand is defective and will cause substantial injustice if not set aside.

 Here at elringtons, we have lawyers specialising in debt recovery against companies and individuals.
 This ensures that our clients are provided with quality legal advice and professional support.

-If you’ve been served with a Statutory Demand, or are having trouble recovering debts owed to you by a company, elringtons can help.
+If you’ve been served with a statutory demand, or are having trouble recovering debts owed to you by a company, elringtons lawyers can help.

 For further information in relation to debt recovery: